quentinf00/zendag/docs/dags_and_caching.md

 ## Conclusion

-ZenFlow's use of `deps_path` and `outs_path` allows DVC to automatically understand the relationships between your pipeline stages, forming a DAG.
+ZenDag's use of `deps_path` and `outs_path` allows DVC to automatically understand the relationships between your pipeline stages, forming a DAG.
 DVC's caching mechanism then ensures that only necessary parts of your pipeline are re-executed when inputs or parameters change, saving significant time and computational resources.
 The `${stage_dir:...}` interpolation is key for linking outputs of one stage to inputs of another in a clean way.